Outline

 2. Video – Taking videos of the life of youth.
 Some youth groups choose to live stream their

 services, in which case this team would ensure that necessary equipment is acquired.
-This team
+This team would work with the social media team to provide them social media content.

 3. Photography – Taking pictures of the life of youth.
-This team would tightly work with the social
+This team would tightly work with the social media team to provide them social media content.

 4. Visuals – Displaying words, Bible verses, announcements, information, etc.